natir/page_perso/slides/covid-analysis/covid-analysis.md

 # COVID Analysis

-More precisly correction of covid19 nanopore read and pangenome generation
+More precisly correction of covid19 nanopore read and pangenome generation for variant calling

 ---